About the Bay of Islands

 In the centuries after Kupe discovered New Zealand, Māori migrated here in great waka (canoes) and settled around the Northland region.
 The Bay of Islands is home to many iwi (tribes) including the Ngāpuhi.

-With warm, calm water year-round, the Bay of Islands is a marine playground, perfect for swimming, fishing, boating, diving and kayaking.
+With warm, calm water year-round, the Bay of Islands is a marine playground, perfect for swimming, boating, fishing, diving and kayaking.
+Explore its beautiful beaches or get out on the water with a cruise.

-Surrounded by rolling farmland and native bush, the Bay is a popular spot for walking and tramping.
-Find out more about Bay of Islands walks
+Surrounded by rolling farmland and native bush, the Bay is a popular spot for walking and hiking.
+Find out more about Bay of Islands walks.